Call me old-fashioned but I just love a good old pasta salad. One that is loaded with fresh veggies and coated with a rich, tangy dressing. Oh, yeah.

 Add the cool, well drained pasta to the bowl.
 Pour over the dressing.

-I used this Parmesan and garlic dressing this time, but you can use any Italian or Mediterranean-type dressing that your family likes.
+I used this Parmesan and garlic dressing, but you can use any Italian or Mediterranean-type dressing that your family likes.
 Normally I use the iconic “zesty Italian.”
 Always good!

 Add the salt and pepper.
 Toss everything together until well mixed.